dotX-Automation/dua-utils/src/dua_app_management/README.md

 - `ROS2AppManager::shutdown` to shutdown the ROS 2 application by deleting its objects.

 There are also getters to access the ROS 2 objects, such as the node, the executor and the context.

+#### `dua_component_container_mt`

+Revised version of the `rclcpp`'s `component_container_mt` container process, which makes use of the tools in this package to robustify the process and make it more flexible: it is entirely built around the `MultiThreadedExecutor` ROS 2 executor for maximum performance, and it traces signals and allows to use `SIGUSR1` and `SIGUSR2` to interrupt threads without terminating the process.

 ### ros2_signal_handler